 A further option of AT#CID2 is available.
 This tells the modem to send the entire CALLER ID message back to the host computer in hex format to allow the host software to decode it.

 The modem also supports the following commands:

 AT#CID?
-Which returns the current setting of the #CID command command (0,1,2,3)
+Which returns the current setting of the #CID command AT#CID=?
+Which returns the available settings of the #CID command (0,1,2,3)